bluffingo/charla/README.md

-# Charla Skin for OpenSB
+# Charla frontend for OpenSB

+This repository is no longer used.
+The Charla frontend is now located within the OpenSB repository.